 Eddie Wood lives in the Spokane area with his wife and their three girls (one set of twins).
 He is an avid sportsman and thrill-seeker (motocross!) who works in medical sales though his knowledge of the health industry reaches far beyond the professional.
 At the tender age of seven, Eddie was diagnosed with stage IV rhabdomyosarcoma and given a 22% chance of survival.
 Eddie emerged cancer free and has remained in remission these 31 years and counting.
 Eddie brings to the ACCOIN community the unique adult perspective of a childhood cancer survivor (and son of a health care professional) with an experiential understanding of the direct impact and implications of a pediatric cancer diagnosis.
 His passion for the cause is palpable to all who cross his path.

 Ken is a retired Air Force Officer of 23 years and following that retired from Computer Sciences Corporation after an additional 20 years of service.
 He holds a Bachelor of Science degree in Mathematics from the University of Massachusetts at Amherst, MA.
-Ken as been on the National ACCO Board of Directors (formerly CCCF) since 1994, and has held the office of Treasurer since 1995.
-He and his wife Marie were active on the Board of Directors of Candlelighters affiliate Candlelighters of Southern Colorado, Colorado Springs, CO from 1990 to 2004, at which time they moved to Spirit Lake in North Idaho.
-Currently Ken is the interim treasurer for our local affiliate in addition to supporting our activities throughout the year.
+Ken has been on the National ACCO Board of Directors (formerly CCCF) since 1994, and has held the office of Treasurer since 1995.
+He and his wife Marie were active on the Board of Directors of Candlelighters of Southern Colorado, Colorado Springs, CO from 1990 to 2004, at which time they moved to Spirit Lake in North Idaho.
 Ken and Marie are bereaved grandparents.
 Their precious granddaughter Ginny died from acute myelogenous leukemia in 1990 at the age of 3-1/2.

 Sarah Brown, Executive Director